Help stop the spread of COVID-19 by teaching your child about COVID-19 health and safety measures.

 - Never leave children alone in the car.
-It can become deadly hot in a short time.
+The temperature in your car can become deadly in a short time.

 - Wash your hands (and any children’s hands) as soon as you return home.

-You can find additional information from the U.S. Centers for Disease Control and Prevention (CDC) on preventing COVID-19 here:
+You can find additional information from the CDC about preventing COVID-19 here:

 - Prevention for 2019 Novel Coronavirus

 - Preventing COVID-19 Spread in Communities